fkemps/FortiPoC-Toolkit-for-GCP/README.md

 fpoc-fk-test-010 : expire=2024-12-31,group=appsec,owner=fkemps,purpose=fortipoc
 ```
 ### Labelmodify
-The labelmodify action can be used to add/remove labels from the selected instances.
-To update a label you can remove and add the label, there's no update option on GCP.
+The labelmodify action can be used to add/remove/replace labels from the selected instances.

 `./gcpcmd-new.sh europe test labelmodify`